kizu/kizu.ru/src/posts/2023-03-15-anchor-positioning-experiments/index.en.md

 }
 ```

-We can see how we can connect our pseudo-elements to two elements and also modify the value with a `calc()` — in this case, I’m attaching the left part not to the center of the element but to the center of the first line — as if the text would wrap[^wrap], due to an uneven right edge, it is better not to point the connectors to the center.
+We can see how we can connect our pseudo-elements to two elements and also modify the value with a `calc()` — in this case, I’m attaching the left part not to the center of the element but to the center of the first line — as if the text would wrap[^wrap].
+Due to an uneven right edge, it is better not to point the connectors to the center.
+An alternative to a calculation could be placing an inline element at the item’s start, then targeting its vertical position instead.

 [^wrap]: If you can — you can try resizing the page — things will mostly adapt correctly when the words would wrap. <!-- offset="3" span="2" -->